 Airlaw Exam:

-approximately 28 questions, and the pass rate is 75%.
+Decent preperation is required.
+The passmark is 75%.
 Allotted time is 1.5 h.

 Failure of the airlaw exam means a 7 day waiting period till your next re-write attempt.